reload/os2loop/docs/configuring-os2loop.md

 After [installing OS2Loop](../README.md#production) you should run through all the module settings below and make sure that everything is set up as needed.

+The basic idea behind site configuration of OS2Loop is that all available OS2Loop modules (and their dependencies) are installed and all have reasonable standard configuration.
+Using the settings outlines below some tweaks to the default configuration can be made.

+## Technical details

+Behind the scenes the configuration for all modules is stored in (and may be imported from) the [`config/sync`](../config/sync) folder and the [`Config Ignore`](https://www.drupal.org/project/config_ignore) module is used to prevent overwriting site specific configurations when updating the OS2Loop core.

 ## OS2Loop settings

 Path: `/admin/config/os2loop/settings`